PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Hmm, yes.
 Watch this."
 Dimsbury threw it at the feet of the Orcs.
 The purse broke opem and gold coins scattered across the floor.
 Instantly the Orcs broke rank and fought for the gold pieces.
 Boltac jumped back.
 Rattick disappeared into the shadows.
 Only Samga remained standing, though he seemed under a great strain.

-At first it seemed like simple greed, but when an Orc got a hold of a few coins, he thrust them between it's tusks and gobbled them up greedily.
+At first it seemed like simple greed, but when an Orc got a hold of a few coins, he thrust them between its tusks and gobbled them up greedily.
 The pecuniary gluttony went on until there was but a few coins left, then they began to fight over one or two coins at the edge of the room.

 "Enough!" cried Dimsbury.
 He clapped his hands together and made a sound less like a clap and more like thunder.
 The Orcs froze.
 "You see, my orcs are hungry for gold.
 Not greedy, you understand, but literally *hungry* for gold.
 They eat it.
 A flaw in the design, I'm afraid.
 They require heavy minerals and metals of all sorts in vast quantities.
 It's the only thing they crave more than human flesh.
 I am afraid I have created an armory that marches on the treasury.
 Upkeep is murderous, but then, so are they.
 But, as you see, I have quite a lot of gold.
 And as they mine more for supper, your paltry hundred gold pieces is worth nothing to me.
 Merchant, you cannot negotiate.
 You have nothing I want."